 Ashleigh Blevins (Musical Theatre, Voice)

-Ashleigh has taught voice and theatre for over ten years.
+Ashleigh has taught voice and theatre for nearly fifteen years.
 She also has expertise in early childhood education and working with students with disabilities.
 Ashleigh has taught music, language, and theatre at many St. Louis institutions, including South City Community School, Miriam School and Learning Center, and STAGES St. Louis, where she coached private and group voice, held music and theatre residencies in numerous schools in the St. Louis area, and directed/music directed many musical productions.
 She originated and now directs the children's music ministry at The Journey - Tower Grove, where she also serves as a worship leader.
 She is a published composer, a recording artist, a proven educator, and a fierce advocate for her students to be transformed and to transform others through the power of music and the performing arts..